Comparing Saga Communications (SGA) & Its Competitors

 |-$81.47 million

-Saga Communications’ competitors have higher revenue, but lower earnings than Saga Communications.
-Saga Communications is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Saga Communications’ rivals have higher revenue, but lower earnings than Saga Communications.
+Saga Communications is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 Insider and Institutional Ownership

 50.9% of Saga Communications shares are held by institutional investors.
 Comparatively, 32.8% of shares of all “Radio broadcasting stations” companies are held by institutional investors.
-17.6% of Saga Communications shares are held by insiders.
-Comparatively, 27.5% of shares of all “Radio broadcasting stations” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+17.6% of Saga Communications shares are held by company insiders.
+Comparatively, 27.5% of shares of all “Radio broadcasting stations” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This table compares Saga Communications and its competitors’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings and price targets for Saga Communications and its competitors, as reported by MarketBeat.
+This is a summary of recent ratings for Saga Communications and its rivals, as reported by MarketBeat.com.

 |Sell Ratings